harendra-kumar/concise-haskell/language/03-transform-and-combine.rst

 +-----------------------------------------------------------------------------+

 Case is the only fundamental construct involving two different types, an input type and an output type, mapping the input to the output.
+That's the `only` way to transform types.
 It destructures the input type using pattern match on its constructors and then constructs the output type using its constructors.
 Therefore, all the output expressions in the following table must have the same type which is the output type of the case expression.

 +-----------------------------------------------------------------------------+
 | Case type checking                                                          |